 - Damage of Potential Cable:

-Monitor Keeps going on Sleeping Mode
+The monitor Keeps going on Sleeping Mode

 Because of an outdated graphics card driver or a short duration defined in Windows’ “power settings,” a display can continually go to sleep.
 Users have reported that they receive a notice stating that the monitor has entered sleep mode when working on the system.
 The display goes into sleep mode when they access their work, video files, and so on.
 Students have been offended by this since their online courses go into sleep mode while watching them.